The next challenge: not too many people, but too few?

 In a worst-case scenario of generational conflict, an elderly and middle-aged cohort might block jobs and lobby ferociously to keep up unsustainable entitlements while an angry youth feel denied opportunities and are forced to pay the ultimate financial bill.
 Some believe that phenomenon is perhaps already becoming visible in parts of the developed world.

-"The real problem about the ageing population is an economic growth problem," says George Mason University's Goldstone.
+"The real problem about the aging population is an economic growth problem," says George Mason University's Goldstone.

 "If we have growth, we can afford the pensions and healthcare for the older generation.
 But if we don't, everyone is going to suffer."